hipster-philology/protogenie/DOCUMENTATION.md

         |-mydata.tsv
 ```

-Using the same exmaple, the repartition of the data between the three folders is done directly with the command line:
+Using the same example, the repartition of the data between the three folders is done directly with the command line:

 ```bash
 $ protogenie build mydata.tsv -d 0.1 -e 0.1